 Which is better?

-After discussing each of the alternatives, we can say that each has its advantages and disadvantages.
+After discussing each of the alternatives, we can say that each has advantages and disadvantages.
 On the one hand, the Pocket WiFi is an excellent option for those traveling in a group.
 However, it is one of the most expensive alternatives.